basecamp/kamal-site/docs/commands/container-details.md

 ---
-title: Running details to show state of containers
+title: Container details
 ---

-# Running details to show state of containers
+# Container details

 You can see the state of your servers by running `kamal details -q`: